OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "subject": The subject field from the TLS certificate
 * "issuer": The issuer field from the TLS certificate
+* "session_resumed": This field has the value of "true" if the TLS session was resumed via a session id.
+If this field appears, "subject" and "issuer" do not appear, since a TLS certificate is not seen.

 If extended logging is enabled the following fields are also included: